9 Ways to Help a Friend Who Wants to Lose Weight

-That said, when you use helpful tactics, you can play an important role in your friend’s success.
+That said, you can still play an important role in your friend’s success.
 After all, science suggests there may be an association between social support and weight loss—even online: In a 2018 study published in the Journal of Internal Medicine, researchers found that when people working toward a weight loss goal had an internet-based support system, they lost an average of 3.4 percent of their weight after 24 months while those without the online group counseling lost just 1.6 percent.

 Whether you’re hoping to stand by someone who’s embarking on a brand new weight loss journey or reinvigorate a friend who’s working through another challenging setback, here’s how to pump up the encouragement and exercise compassion every step of the way: